 A Celiac’s Gluten Free Guide to South Korea

 As with many countries, South Korea’s food culture is inseparable from its history.
 This is part of why I traveled for food for so many years; learning about a place as I ate through it was one of the best and most joyful ways to explore.
-In South Korea’s case, the country was both by surrounding countries and a diaspora in the modern era.
+In South Korea’s case, the country was influenced both by surrounding countries and by an evolving diaspora in the modern era.
 Korean food is abundant around the world, and available in most big cities.
-I can get kimchi, Korean BBQ, and bibimbap and other dishes in Canada, and elsewhere.
+I can get kimchi, Korean BBQ, bibimbap, and other dishes in Canada, and elsewhere.
 But Korean food is far more than just those western best sellers, and meals in South Korea are built around the foundation of rice, soups, and an array of shared side dishes (called banchan), which Korean restaurants abroad do offer but western diners skip more often than not.

 Seoul Palace - gluten free guide to South Korea